WStreet Trading Guidelines

 We are here to help you, it's our business.
 Ask for help before you are in a serious predicament, it's easier on both of us.
 For questions about recommendations you have several communication channels open to you.
 Your primary point of contact is your personal representative.
 For trading questions you can call Nikki in our recommendation database department at 212-622-7555.
 You can also email the ResearchDesk@wstreet.com if your rep is unavailable.
 For questions about your account please use firstname.lastname@example.org.

 Nothing goes straight up or straight down.
-If a stock passes the recommended buy limit, don't chase it.
+If a stock passes the recommended buy limit (if used), don't chase it.
 If you miss a trade, there is always another coming right up.
 Often times it will come back and give you a second chance to enter.
 Chasing stocks up destroys the risk/reward ratio and can leave you holding the bag.

 Trading Gap Openings